-Unrestrained fatalities in NH to date (June 10, 2020) have increased slightly from 2019 (July 1st).
-NH OHS predicted a decrease in the five year average to 50.40 unrestrained fatalities in FFY 2020.
-Fatality data reported up to June 10, 2020 indicates that we are currently at 7 unrestrained fatalities.
-This data is based on currently known FARS cases that have been dispositioned as of this date.
+Unrestrained fatalities in NH to date (June 8, 2021) have increased from 2020 (June 10th).
+NH OHS predicted a decrease in the five year average to 47.70 unrestrained fatalities in FFY 2021.
+However, fatality data reported as of June 8, 2021 indicates that we are currently at 19 unrestrained fatalities which is 12 more unrestrained fatalities than from the same period last year (7 unrestrained fatalities).
+This data is based on currently known FARS cases that have been dispositioned as of June 8, 2021.
 New Hampshire continues to work toward an adult seatbelt law.
-If the downward trend continues, NH OHS and NH DOT predict a modest reduction in FFY 2020 to 49.50.
+It is difficult to determine if this trend will continue through FY 2021, NH OHS and NH DOT believe it is prudent to maintain unrestrained fatalities in 2022 at 47.70.